Network Effects in Biotechnology: Introducing Mammoth Biosciences

-by James Currier, Managing Partner
+by James Currier, General Partner

 Today, Mammoth Biosciences announced their new CRISPR-based bio-development platform to the world.
 As the first investors in Mammoth, we wanted to share some of our thoughts around how a biotech company like Mammoth fits into our investment philosophy in network effects businesses — and how companies from traditionally analogue industries like biotech are increasingly starting to resemble tech companies.